-Hong Kong journalist missing after reporting trip to China, report says
+Hong Kong journalist reported missing after trip to China

 Kyodo News says South China Morning Post reporter Minnie Chan became unreachable after attending forum in late October.